rightsstatements/rightsstatements.github.io/en/about.md

 The first annual meeting of the Steering Committee was held in September 2017, at the offices of Europeana Foundation, The Hague, Netherlands.
 The minutes of that meeting are publicly [available here](https://docs.google.com/document/d/1FHgxm9YF4ZWBtcDRjfBvcm8SG984cS1bVhPLpmTXQ28/).
 Minutes of subsequent meetings will be published in due course.

-Chair: Paul Keller, independent advisor on behalf of Europeana Foundation
+Chair: Paul Keller, independent policy advisor on behalf of Europeana Foundation

 Vice Chair: Caitlin Horrall, Library & Archives Canada